-The University is governed by the Data Protection Act 1998 and will treat all personal information - including sensitive personal information relating to students’ mental and physical health - as confidential.
+The University is governed by data protection law and will treat all personal information - including sensitive personal information relating to students’ mental and physical health - as confidential.

 Personal information about a student obtained under this policy and procedure will only be shared with those members of staff of the University who need to know that information in order to offer appropriate support to the student or to enable the operation of this policy and its procedures.

 9 Grounds on which Fitness to Study should be assessed

 9.1 A concern relating to a student’s fitness to study be raised via a wide range of sources, including but not limited to the following:

 a) Concerns about the student’s fitness to study are raised by a student.